Beej126/Elevator/README.md

 * cobbled together various stack-o's attributed in the main Elevator.cpp
   * notably the approach of building as a Windows GUI exe to avoid showing undesirable default console windows, yet attaching to an existing cmd.exe console if one is present.

-Solution is compiling with Visual Studio 2017 v15.4.0 with Desktop C++ workload installed.
+Solution is compiling on Visual Studio 2017 v15.4.0 with Desktop C++ workload installed.

 I should mention, I am not at all a C++ programmer.
 This code is likely to be riddled with copy-paste bugs.